TRaSH-Guides/Guides/docs/Radarr/Radarr-setup-custom-formats.md

 There isn't a best scores setup, being that everyone has its own personal preference what they prefer Audio or Video or perhaps both.

-But being I still get alot of questions about it I decided to create a Guide for it.
+But being I still get a lot of questions about it I decided to create a Guide for it.

 Here I will try to explain with some personal used examples how to make the most use of Custom Formats.
 That you can use to get a idea how to setup yours.